fmasclef/steps/README.md

 # Usage

+This is pure shell and should run on most Linux or macOS.
+Invoke from command line to generate your very own indicators.

     ./mkdots.sh <steps>

 Let's say you need a 8 steps indicator, run `./mkdots.sh 8`.
 This will generate the following SVG files :